Photo by Unsplash

-GRAFENWOEHR, Germany — At the year’s end, it is customary to reflect on achievements made over the past twelve months, and look forward to the new year with a fresh set of goals.
-Adding New Year’s Resolutions, could save money, time, and reduce your carbon footprint.
+GRAFENWOEHR, Germany — At the year’s end, it is customary to reflect on achievements made over the past 12 months, and look forward to the new year with a fresh set of goals.
+Adding New Year’s Resolutions could save money, time and reduce your carbon footprint.

-New Year’s Resolutions are great ways to set personal goals, and in recent decades, there has been a trend to add in sustainable lifestyle changes.
+New Year’s Resolutions are great ways to set personal goals.
+In recent decades, there has been a trend to add in sustainable lifestyle changes.
 These eco-friendly resolutions can be anything from creating a meal plan, to reduce food waste, to using public transportation more frequently.

 Here are some “Green” New Year’s Resolutions to consider:

 - Reduce packaging waste: When shopping, try to buy items with little to no packaging; Skip the produce bags; buy in bulk when possible and use reusable storage bins in the pantry; Buy larger bag of chips instead of small individual bags and use reusable containers to pack in lunches; Reduce consumption of packaged foods.